TOMATO PLANT DISEASES, PESTS, AND PROBLEMSTroubleshoot common problems with tomato plants

 - Adjust watering and fertilizer.

-- Plant flowers nearby to attract insect pollinators.
+- Plant tomato companion plants or flowers nearby to deter pests and attract pollinators.

 Skin and flesh separate, introducing disease and compromising fruit quality.
 Heavy rainfall can cause fruit swelling, which leads to cracking.